-- I. Full time A regular full time employee is a person who is employed for the school term or for the school fiscal year to render the minimum number of hours each day as established by the School Board for that position or job. - II.
-Part-time A part-time employee is a person who is employed to render less than the number of hours each day as established by the Board for a regular full time employee. - III.
+- I. Employment Eligibility The School District shall register with and use the E-Verify system to verify the work authorization status of all newly hired employees. - II.
+Full time A regular full time employee is a person who is employed for the school term or for the school fiscal year to render the minimum number of hours each day as established by the School Board for that position or job. - III.
+Part-time A part-time employee is a person who is employed to render less than the number of hours each day as established by the Board for a regular full time employee. - IV.
 Temporary Labor A temporary employee is a person whose employment is expected to be less than a six (6) month period to fill a vacancy for which a permanent employee is not available or to perform work of a temporary nature.
 Such employment will cease at the close of the school term or school fiscal year or when the temporary work has been completed.
-A temporary employee may be a part-time or a full time employee. - IV.
-Short-term Contract Personnel A short-term contract shall be defined as a contract given to a teacher other than one on annual contract, continuing contract or professional services contract.
-Such contract shall specify a beginning and ending date of employment and shall be for a period less than the ten (10) month school year. - V. Substitute employees are those who perform services which are normally performed by a permanent employee and which are performed during the absence of a permanent employee not receiving pay.
+A temporary employee may be a part-time or a full time employee. - V. Short-term Contract Personnel A short-term contract shall be defined as a contract given to a teacher other than one on annual contract, continuing contract or professional services contract.
+Such contract shall specify a beginning and ending date of employment and shall be for a period less than the ten (10) month school year. - VI.
+Substitute employees are those who perform services which are normally performed by a permanent employee and which are performed during the absence of a permanent employee not receiving pay.
 They are not entitled to the fringe benefits provided by the School Board.